ncborcherding/immApex/README.md

 install_tensorflow()
 ```

+# Usage/Demos

+immApex should be able to be run in popular R-based single-cell workflows, including Seurat and Bioconductor/Single-Cell Experiment formats.

+## Quick Start

+Check out this [vignette](https://www.borch.dev/uploads/screpertoire/articles/immapex) for a quick start tutorial.

 ## Bug Reports/New Features

 #### If you run into any issues or bugs please submit a [GitHub issue](https://github.com/ncborcherding/immApex/issues) with details of the issue.